-Before getting to the nitty-gritty of fentanyl abuse and overdose, you may be asking one simple question: “What is fentanyl?”
-In simple terms, fentanyl is an opioid analgesic – meaning it is designed to work as a painkiller using opioids as the most active ingredient.
-However, what most people do not realize about this particular form of opioid is that it is extremely potent – and therefore a major culprit in prescription drug abuse, addiction, and overdose.
+Fentanyl is an opioid analgesic—meaning it is designed to work as a painkiller using opioids as the most active ingredient.
+However, what most people do not realize about this particular form of opioid is that it is extremely potent and, therefore, a major culprit in prescription drug abuse, addiction, and overdose.

-Because of the possibility of overdose, fentanyl should only be used with a prescription – and the details of that prescription should be followed closely.
-In other words, fatal fentanyl overdose is often the result of abusing the drug.
-Overdose Definition: Drug overdose occurs when opioids (or any other form of the drug) produce dangerous and sometimes fatal symptoms in the person who is taking the drug.
-Overdose on the opioid analgesic can occur when the drug is used in any other way than how it is prescribed or by anyone who is not on the prescription.
+Because of the possibility of overdose, fentanyl should only be used with a prescription—and the details of that prescription should be followed closely.
+A drug overdose occurs when drugs produce dangerous and sometimes fatal symptoms in the person who is taking them.
+A fentanyl overdose can occur when it is used in any way other than how it is prescribed or by anyone who is not on the prescription.
 Dangerous and irresponsible uses of fentanyl include any of the following circumstances:

 - A feeling of euphoria or extreme relaxation